bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 **self.connected**

-This is the connected value at the point the snapshot is taken, it does not update.
+This is the connected value, True or False, at the point the snapshot is taken, it does not update.

 **self.messages**